luethe007/AirBnB_Analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@marvinlt75/insightful-analysis-of-munich-airbnb-data-20c2ce898d4d).
+The main findings of the code can be found at my Medium post available [here](https://medium.com/@marvinlt75/insightful-analysis-of-munich-airbnb-data-20c2ce898d4d).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>